How to Create an Anonymous Email?

 Before you know it, you have to explain to everyone that you're not a secret Russian hacker or Mr. Robot.

-And now that you know how to create an anonymous email, you can.
+And now that you know how to write anonymous email, you can.
+Enjoy.